General-Purpose AI Code Of Practice (Working Groups 2, 3)

 • Regulatory Sandboxes and Testbeds (Article 58 AI Act).
 Input: GPAI-specific testbeds in domains like healthcare, education, and urban infrastructure.

-While we await the final draft of the EU AI Code of Practice for General-Purpose AI models (final date to be confirmed), a critical opportunity remains to strengthen its provisions relating to public and critical infrastructure and public systems.
+Update: While the final version of the EU AI Code of Practice for General-Purpose AI models has now been published, a critical opportunity remains to further strengthen its provisions relating to critical infrastructure and public systems.

 • • •